 College First-Year Seminar

-Courses for the Mathematics (MA) requirement can be found in the mathematics department (with the exception of MATH 000), as well as those designated in Computer Science, and Philosophy (PHIL 114).
+Courses for the Mathematics (MA) requirement can be found in the mathematics department (with the exception of MATH 000), as well as Philosophy (PHIL 114: Symbolic Logic).

 Courses designated for the Arts and Humanities (HU) requirement are found in Art, Architecture, Design, English (but not ENGL 001 or 002), the foreign languages, History, Music, Philosophy, Religion Studies, and Theatre.
 Many of the interdisciplinary programs

-(such as Africana Studies, Classics, Latin American and Latino Studies, Jewish Studies, Women, Gender, & Sexuality Studies, etc) also sponsor courses designated for the Arts and Humanities.
+, such as Africana Studies, Film, Latin American and Latino Studies, Jewish Studies, Women, Gender, & Sexuality Studies, etc, also offer courses designated for the Arts and Humanities.

 Social Science (SS) courses are found in Anthropology, Economics, History, International Relations, Journalism, Political Science, Psychology, and Sociology.
 Many of the interdisciplinary programs

-(such as Health, Medicine, & Society, Cognitive Science, Global Citizenship Program, etc) also offer Social Science courses.
+, such as Health, Medicine, & Society, Cognitive Science, Environmental Studies, etc, also offer Social Science courses.

 Astronomy, Biological Sciences, Chemistry, Earth and Environmental Sciences, and Physics are the typical places to look for Natural Science (NS) courses.
 One of the courses taken for the Natural Science requirement must have a lab.
 You may also find NS courses offered through Cognitive Science, Anthropology, and Psychology.